“I had one idea that never changed in my mind—that you should use your wealth to help people.” – Chuck Feeney

 Atlantic hopes to inspire individuals at widely varying levels of wealth to embrace Giving While Living: To approach philanthropy as a calling to which they can, during their lifetimes, actively devote their funds, skills and time, and receive enormous satisfaction in the process.

 While we know that this form of giving isn’t for everyone, we are pleased that a growing number of philanthropists are embracing Giving While Living.
-A prominent example is Warren Buffett’s $31 billion commitment to the Bill and Melinda Gates Foundation in 2006.
+A prominent example is Warren Buffett’s $31 billion commitment to the Bill and Melinda Gates Foundation since 2006, and Patrice Motsepe, South Africa’s only black billionaire, announced in 2013 that he is giving away over half of his wealth to address health and education issues in his country.